Leadership and Marketing Team

 For fifteen years, Ms. Holm created programs and client events integrating art, culture and education for several financial companies- Wells Fargo, Fidelity Investments, Charles Schwab and Citibank.

 A public relations and social media professional, she has an international network and media reach of over 1,000 targeted journalists and influencers in mainstream news, cultural publications and social media.

-A native of San Francisco, currently residing in the Hamptons, she has also worked in Miami, Paris, Venice and New York.
+A native of San Francisco, currently residing in New York City, she has also worked in Miami, Paris and Venice.
 Ms. Holm received bachelor’s degrees with honors in Economics and French Literature from U.C.
 Berkeley, and an MBA from l’Ecole Superieure de Commerce de Paris (ESCP).

 Peter Trippi, GFAA Advisory Board and Judge Emeritus

 Peter Trippi is Editor-in-Chief of Fine Art Connoisseur, the bimonthly magazine that serves collectors of historical and contemporary representational painting, sculpture, drawings, and prints.

 He is also president of Projects in 19th-century Art, Inc., the firm he established to pursue a range of research, writing, and curating opportunities.